robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 * Analyse the effectiveness of protections and IDS/IPS systmes such as firewalls, VPNs, and endpoint protection software.

 * Identify areas needing improvement, focusing on deficiencies that could expose endpoints to threats.

+* My project is endpoint and data protection, out of the examples

 -->